-"The only thing that stops a bad guy with a gun is a good guy with a gun.
-Would you rather have your 911 call bring a good guy with a gun from a mile away or from a minute away?
+"The only thing that stops a bad guy with a gun is a good guy with a gun," he said.
+"Would you rather have your 911 call bring a good guy with a gun from a mile away or from a minute away?"

-SENATOR DIANNE FEINSTEIN: Is this the answer that America should become an armed camp?
-I don't think so, and I don't think that's the American dream.
+"Is this the answer?
+That America should become an armed camp?" said Feinstein, who is sponsoring legislation to reinstate a ban on assault weapons.
+"I don't think so, and I don't think that's the American dream."

-SENATOR RICHARD BLUMENTHAL: The NRA today in its approach will be irrelevant because it can't be a credible and constructive participant in this debate if it says the only acceptable solution is armed guards in schools.
+Sen. Richard Blumenthal, D-Conn., said if the NRA wants to be part of the national conversation about gun violence, it's not doing itself any favors.
+"The NRA today in its approach will be irrelevant," he said, "because it can't be a credible and constructive participant in this debate if it says the only acceptable solution is armed guards in schools."

-It has also been active in limiting the reach of the Bureau of Alcohol, Tobacco and Firearms, which enforces federal gun laws.
-The NRA was behind the efforts to limit access to a database used to trace weapons.
+It has also been active in limiting the reach of the Bureau of Alcohol, Tobacco, Firearms and Explosives, which enforces federal gun laws.
+The NRA was behind efforts to limit access to a database used to trace weapons.

-William Vizzard is a former ATF agent, who says the NRA is worried the government wants a national gun registry.

-WILLIAM VIZZARD: A lot of those folks are very paranoid about what they consider registration, but to a large extent it was an attempt to undercut the ability of the press and other entities to write stories about this and various local municipal jurisdictions filing suit and so on.
+William Vizzard, a former ATF agent, says the NRA is worried the government wants a national gun registry.
+"A lot of those folks are very paranoid about what they consider registration," he said.
+"But to a large extent, it was an attempt to undercut the ability of the press and other entities to write stories about this and various local municipal jurisdictions filing suit and so on."

 The ATF has been without a permanent administrator since the Bush administration, in part because of NRA opposition.
-It's also been able to keep funding for the agency flat.
+It has also been able to keep funding for the agency flat.

 But Vizzard, who teaches criminal justice at Sacramento State, says it's not so much the number of agents as it is the restraints they're under.

-VIZZARD: ATF could have 10,000 agents; it doesn't essentially mean they be able to produce a lot better result because they don't have the statutory authority.
-They even restricted the number of times they can inspect a dealer per year.
+"ATF could have 10,000 agents.
+It doesn't essentially mean they'd be able to produce a lot better results because they don't have the statutory authority," he said.
+"They even restricted the number of times they can inspect a dealer per year."